banschomin/CoffeeLexa/README.md

-# RaspiLexa
+# CoffeeLexa
-Running Amazon Alexa on a Raspberry Pi
+Running Amazon Alexa on a Raspberry Pi & Make coffee with it